glycerine/greenpack/README.md

 list.of.old.tags.txt list.of.rename.operations.txt document
 the old tags and how they were renamed (or many were deleted if not renamed).

+The true latest as of this README is `v0.515.0`.

 April 2019:

 Version 5.0.9 includes native support for time.Duration serialization.